Docker » Storage & Security

 docker run -d --memory 512m --cpus 0.5 --pids-limit 100 my-app

-Each flag adds a layer of protection. --read-only prevents filesystem modifications. --cap-drop ALL removes Linux capabilities.
-Resource limits prevent runaway processes.
+Each flag adds a layer: --read-only prevents filesystem modifications, --cap-drop ALL removes Linux capabilities, --security-opt no-new-privileges blocks setuid escalation, and the resource limits prevent runaway processes from starving the host.

 Secrets Management

 Never put secrets in: Dockerfiles, environment variables in compose files committed to git, or image layers.
-These are all visible to anyone with access to the image or source code.
+These are all visible to anyone with access to the image or source code — docker history and docker inspect will happily reveal them.

 DOCKER_BUILDKIT=1 docker build --secret id=token,src=./token.txt .